-Just like the flood policy, wind/hail is written with one company so there is little to no competition.
-When we get damage here from storms it affects homes along the oceanfront because of the water, but the high winds will affect homes all over the Outer Banks, not just near the ocean.
-These policy prices will vary, based on house value, from $1800/yr to several thousands for larger homes.
+The wind/hail is written with two providers so there is little to no competition.
+When we get damage here from storms it affects homes along the oceanfront because of the water, but the high winds will affect homes all over the Outer Banks, not just near the ocean, so all homes require this if you have a loan.
+These policy prices will vary, based on house value, from $1500/yr to several thousands for larger homes.

 Why are some oceanfront homes so inexpensive?

 We hear this one a lot.
 The small oceanfront homes in Kitty Hawk and South Nags Head are good examples of inexpensive oceanfront homes.
 North Carolina has a set of laws called the Coastal Area Management Act or CAMA, these laws dictate what can and can’t be done on or near the oceanfront.
 Simply said the law says these small homes are grandfathered to be allowed to stay there but they can not be rebuilt if substantially damaged.
 You also can’t buy and tear down and rebuild, the lots are too small to allow rebuilding, so they are there as long as they are there and then gone forever.
 This makes the price less attractive and lower.
 Many take the risk because they could be there another 5-10 years and they rent GREAT, 9-10% is not uncommon.

 Can you rebuild any oceanfront home?

 It will depend on the size of the lot the house is on.
 Kitty Hawk lots on the oceanfront are small, 50×50 maybe in some cases.
 Larger lots, like in Kill Devil Hills or Nags Head, are much larger and these can rebuild, or tear down and rebuild.
 The rule is building must be 60ft behind the vegetation line so small lots are too small.
 That also ads to its value and why the lot alone could be $700,000 or more.
 If a house can’t be rebuilt on the lot that greatly reduces its value.